leroythelegend/rough_idea_project_cars/README.md

 You need command line tools, go to apple developer for instructions on installing these for OSX.

-You will need some VI skills here to follow the tute, VI is just an editor so you can follow along in any editor (except word) or just use xcode to edit the files and use the terminal to build the applicaiton or if you are an xcode guru you know what to do ;-) .
+You will need some VI skills here to follow the tute, VI is just an editor so you can follow along in any editor (except word) or just use xcode to edit the files and use the terminal to build the application or if you are an xcode guru you know what to do ;-) .

 WARNING if you change a header file (.h file) you should run "make clean" and "make" from in the src directory.